asavicki/roman-numeral-converter/README.md

 License
 -------

-This project is open-source and available under the .
+This project is open-source and available under the MIT license.